vibeAIrFORCE/Docs/HOW_TO_VIBE.md

 The more precise your request, the better your agent can plan and execute.
 Your VIBE.aiRforce agent thrives on detail!

 *   **Good Examples:**
-    *   "Research the top 3 competitors for a new Ethereum-based DeFi protocol focused on yield farming, analyze their tokenomics, current market cap, and recent community activity on Twitter.
+    *   "Research the top 3 competitors for a new Solana-based DeFi protocol focused on yield farming, analyze their tokenomics, current market cap, and recent community activity on Twitter.
 Provide a summary in a markdown file named `competitor_analysis.md`."
     *   "Create a simple Python script that fetches the current price of Ethereum from CoinGecko API and saves it to `eth_price.txt`.
 Then, write a short paragraph explaining how to run this script."
     *   "Generate a landing page `index.html` with a connected `style.css` for a new VIBE AI project called 'MemeCoin Analyzer'.
 The page should have a catchy headline, a brief description, and a placeholder for a demo video.
 Use our brand colors: Beige Background (`#a99d7e`) for the page, Text Black (`#22201c`) for text, and Hoodie Blue (`#4a7c97`) for accents."
 *   **Needs Improvement (Too Vague):**